 New Norcia’s traditional crafts of self-sufficiency, bread making and olive oil production have also been revived.

 Today the Benedictine Community operates several businesses to cater for visitors to New Norcia.

 The Museum and Art Gallery is often the first port of call for visitors.
 It has many fine displays of art works and artefacts.
 The Museum and Art Gallery also has all the information and brochures that relate to the town, its present and its past.
 It houses a gift shop, which sells items relating to New Norcia and the local area.
 The town tours operate from the Museum and leave twice daily (except for Christmas Day).

 The Roadhouse, including a General Store, is responsible for the provision of fuel, oil, basic groceries and café services to visitors to New Norcia.
 The Roadhouse also serves as a Post Office and provides an overnight stay area for campers and caravaners.
-There are eight powered sites and self sufficient caravaners can camp down near the oval area.
+There are five powered sites and self sufficient caravaners can camp down near the oval area.